Parents: Learn to Use OLSN, The Word Learning

 Watch this 2 minute video:

-Two Ways: The PQ Pop-Up App has two ways of assisting learners: it can help them recognize words, and it can help them understand words.
-Learners get help for recognizing words by touching them (or clicking them).
-They get help for understanding words by touching them, and then touching the Word Explore button in the Pop-Up.
+TWO MODES: OLSN supports two modes of word learning: learning to recognize words, and learning to understand words.
+Learners get help for recognizing words by clicking them.
+They get help for understanding words by clicking them and then clicking the Word Explore button in the Pop-Up.

 Touch for recognizing.
 For understanding touch.

-Step 1: Whenever learners are reading and hit a word that they don’t immediately recognize, they should click or touch it.
-Clicking on the word will cause the PQ App to pop-up and show them the word in a small blue box.
+Click as Needed!
+Whenever learners hesitate trying to read a word they should click it.
+Clicking on a word causes OLSN to pop-up with the word in its small blue box.
 If the word has a lot of letters, the word will appear broken into smaller and more easily readable parts.
-To see what I mean, click on the following word: segmented.
+For example, click on the following word: segmented.

-Step 1: Whenever they recognize a word but don’t know what it means, they should click the word to open the PQ Pop-Up App (just like they would for a word they don’t recognize).
+Step 1: Whenever learners encounter a word that they don’t know the meaning of, they should click the word to open the OLSN (just like they would for a word they don’t recognize).

-Step 2: Once the PQ Pop-Up App opens with the word in its box, they should click on the WordExplore button to open the Reference Panel.
+Step 2: Once OLSN opens with the word in its box, they should then click on the WordExplore button to open the Reference Panel.
 Once the reference panel opens they can select from a number of types of references for helping them understand the word:

 Step 3: If English is their primary language, they should click on the Dictionary or Synonym button to see the words definitions.
 If English is not their primary language, they should click on the Translator button to see translations in their language.
 Note: if the Translator is not set to their primary language, click on the Translator Menu button to select it.

-Important Note: Learners can click on any word in the dictionary, synonyms or roots reference panel (for example “embarrassing” below), and the PQ Pop-Up will help them read (recognize and understand) the word.
+Important Note: Learners can click on any word in the dictionary, synonyms or roots reference panel (for example “embarrassing” below), and OLSN will help them read (recognize and understand) the word.

-Using the above steps, first you, and then your child, should practice with some of the words included in the table below.
-Show them how to use the PQ App: “click, watch, listen, and try to read it again”.
+Now that you know the two modes of OLSN and how to use them, first you, and then your child, should practice with some of the words included in the table below.
+Show them how to use OLSN “click, watch, listen, and try to read it again and repeat as needed”.
 Once they know how to use it to work out unfamiliar words, then have them click on the WordExplore button and use the reference panel to get help understanding the meanings of words.
-Keep practicing together until they know when to click on a word, and how to use the PQ Pop-Up App to help them recognize and understand any word they encounter.
+Keep practicing together until they know when to click on a word, and how to use OLSN to help them recognize and understand any word they encounter.